PrintMakerLab/mks-wifi-plugin/README.md

-# MKS wifi plugin #
+# MKS WiFi plugin #

-MKS wifi plugin for Cura developed by Makerbase, and it is migrated from [https://github.com/makerbase-mks/Software](https://github.com/makerbase-mks/Software "https://github.com/makerbase-mks/Software")  after V4.4 version.
+MKS WiFi plugin for Cura developed by Makerbase, Jeredian and Elkin-Vasily and it was originaly migrated from [https://github.com/makerbase-mks/Software](https://github.com/makerbase-mks/Software "https://github.com/makerbase-mks/Software") after V4.4 version.

-Using the plugin with cura, you can connect to the mks robin wifi and mks tft wifi.
-Thus, you can control your 3d printer wirelessly.
-What is more, transferring gcode files to a printer can usually reach 100kbyte/s.
+Using the plugin with Cura, you can:
+  - Connect Cura to the MKS Robin WiFi and MKS TFT WiFi;
+  - Control your 3D printer wirelessly with Cura;
+  - Transfer .gcode files to a printer with 100kbyte/s speed;
-The plugin also support previewing gcode file  when using MKS Robin TFT35 or MKS TFT35 LCD.
+  - Get preview on 3D printer srceen when using MKS Robin TFT35 or MKS TFT35 LCD.

 ## Installation ##

 * Marketplace:
-  The plugin is available through the Cura Marketplace as the MKS Wifi Plugin.
-Thanks [Jeredian](https://github.com/Jeredian/mks-wifi-plugin "Jeredian") for uploading it to the Cura Marketplace.
+  Plugin is available through the Cura Marketplace as the MKS Wifi Plugin.

 * Manually:
-  - Download or clone the repository
+  - Download or clone this repository;
   - Open Cura configuration folder.
-It can be found via Help -> Show Configuration Folder inside Cura.
+It can be found via Help -> Show Configuration Folder inside Cura;
-  - Copy folder into [Cura configuration folder]/plugins/
+  - Copy folder into [Cura configuration folder]/plugins/ ;
   - Restart Cura.

- ** Notes: The mks wifi plugin V4.4 is only available on the Cura 3.6 or higher version. **
+ ** Notes: The MKS WiFi plugin is only available for Cura 4.5 or higher version. **